IR35 tax legislation - changes when engaging Ltd Company Contractors: April 2021

-Having been initially postponed for one year from April 2020, the Government have confirmed that the legislation will come into force in April 2021.
+Having been initially postponed for one year from April 2020, the legislation came into force in April 2021.

 The reforms govern the tax treatment of workers who utilise a Personal Service Company (PSC) to supply their services.